 Conventional eggs and dairy products and contain large amounts of growth hormones.
 Organic dairy and eggs are more beneficial for your health.
 I always buy organic milk because my son drinks a lot of it.
 I also try to always buy organic cheese, milk, and yogurt, because Cedar also eats a lot of these items.
 I’m more flexible on items like butter, cream cheese, and ice cream because we don’t consume as much of it, although when I find a decent priced organic alternative I will buy it.
 Note: before you buy organic dairy read – choosing sustainable dairy and can you trust organic dairy products?

 Meat and poultry:

-There are pesticides found in meats and poultry because cows and other animals eat feed grown in heavy toxic chemicals, but the main reason that studies and most experts say you should buy organic meat is because of the dangers of hormones, antibiotics and additives.
+There are pesticides found in meats and poultry because cows and other animals eat feed grown in heavy toxic chemicals, but the main reason that most experts say you should buy organic meat is because of the dangers of hormones, antibiotics and additives.
 To avoid both pesticides and unnatural additives, you should always buy organic meats and poultry.
 That said, organic meats are super expensive, so another option is to simply eat less meat which is more healthy anyhow.
 Note though, if you exchange meat for soy based products, you should buy those in organic form too, because soy is a high pesticide offender.